-Television statistics show the fact that 8.48 million TV households paid for a Sky TV package in 2019, and only 3.96 million for cable
+Television statistics show the fact that 8.48 million TV households paid for a Sky TV package in the fourth quarter of 2019, and only 3.96 million for cable

 If you’re wondering what percentage of UK households have a TV, you might be surprised.
 In 2019, nearly 27 million UK households (almost 95%) had at least one TV in their homes.
 In the same year, 17.46 million UK households enjoyed the benefits of digital terrestrial television, which is 3.69 million more than the year before.